codeaashu/codeaashu/README.md

   </p>

   <p align="center">
-    The Antivirus for Codebases.<br>
+    The X-Ray Intelligence Engine for Your Codebase.
-    X-Ray Any Repo, in Seconds.
   </p>

   <a href="#"><strong>coming soon</strong></a>